AllieRays/redis-wellness/docs/SERVICES.md

 **What it does:**
 - Receives user messages
 - Calls LLM directly with no conversation history
-- Has access to all 9 health tools
+- Has access to 6 health tools (no memory tools)
 - Returns responses without context awareness

 **Use case:** Demonstrates what AI agents are like WITHOUT memory.